Spotifyd/spotifyd/docs/src/installation/Raspberry-Pi-64.md

 # 64 bit Raspery OS build guide

-To run spotifyd on a 64 bit Raspberry Pi OS, you have to possiblities.
+To run spotifyd on a 64 bit Raspberry Pi OS, you have two possiblities.
 Compile the 64 bit binary by yourself or add the 32 bit architecture as an additional architecture to your 64 bit Raspberry Pi OS.

-Let's start with compiling the 64 bit version, as it offers you mor possibilities like adding the DBus feature for controlling the service with
+Let's start with compiling the 64 bit version, as it offers you more possibilities like adding the DBus feature for controlling the service with
 DBus commands.

 ## Option 1: Compiling the 64 bit version

 ### Uninstall the preinstalled rust compiler

-spotifyd may require a newer rust toolchain than the one which is delivered with Raspberry OS.
+spotifyd may require a newer rust toolchain than the one which is delivered with Raspberry Pi OS.

 ```bash
 sudo apt remove rustc